 The Maputo Protocol is a binding legal framework that holds African governments to account for the continued gross violation of the rights of women and girls in Africa.
 They set a 2020 deadline for ratification.

-However, with less than 6 months to go until the end of 2020, 13 countries are yet to ratify it including three that have neither signed nor ratified it.
+However, 13 countries are yet to ratify it including three that have neither signed nor ratified it.